reactioncommerce/reaction-docs/developer/tutorial/extending-product-schema-location-map.md

 ```

 ## Create the AvailabilityMap React component
-The next step is to crate a new React component which is going to render our GoogleMap.
+The next step is to crate a new React component which is going to render the Google map.
 **[/imports/plugins/custom/beesknees/client/components/availabilityMap.js](https://github.com/reactioncommerce/reaction-example-plugin/blob/master/client/components/availabilityMap.js)**
 ```js
 import React from "react";